BlockCertsAI/BCAI-Canon/btc_eth_bcai_comparison.md

 | **How Expansion Occurs** | Hard forks or off-chain systems | New contracts, rollups, or independent chains | New capabilities executed inside a fixed authenticated substrate |
 | **Structural Constraint** | Security preserved by limiting scope | Security diluted by composability fragmentation | Security preserved by identity-bound execution |

+---

+## Notes

+- This comparison focuses on **architectural intent and constraints**, not performance benchmarks, market metrics, or token price.
+- Absence of a feature reflects **design choice**, not technical deficiency.
+- These platforms are optimized for **different trust environments** and should be evaluated accordingly.